sheeraz1022/sheeraz1022/README.md

 ### Hi there 👋

+My name is Sheeraz Shaikh currently based in Malaysia.
+I am currently working as  Full Stack Developer (more towards Frontend Developer) at REA Asia.
+I am comfortable on using ReactJS, NodeJS, GraphQL, AWS Lambda, MongoDB as tech stack.
+I have around 8 years of Professional Industry Experience.

+I love to talk about technology specially the modern web development.
+If you have something to discuss about technology, you can collaborate with me.

+You can reach out to me on [Linkedin](https://www.linkedin.com/in/sheerazshaikh)

 <!--
 **sheeraz1022/sheeraz1022** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.